pasqualinodipilla/viralblock-clinical-trial/README.md

 - Generate **realistic CDISC-style datasets**
 - Apply statistical analysis using **R and SAS**

+## 📄 Documentation

+The following project documents are located in the `0_documentation/` folder:

+- `SAP.pdf` – Statistical Analysis Plan outlining all planned analyses.
+- `mock.pdf` – Mock shells of tables, figures, and listings for the final report.
+- `report.pdf` – Final summary report including results, interpretations, and conclusions.

 ## 1_raw_data/
 This folder contains raw data used as input for the clinical trial simulation.